LASER-UMASS/SBIR-ReplicationPackage/artifact_documentation/README.md

 The output will be printed on the terminal as shown below.
 Please ignore the Avg EXAM scores.

-**This replicates the results presented in the Figure-1 of the paper.**
+**This replicates the results presented in the Figure 1 of the paper.**

 <img src="images/figure1-replicated.png"/>